 Instructors should familiarize themselves with the local environment where trapping will occur so that they know the depth of the body of water and the currents (if any) of the body of water where they will be trapping.
-Instructors should also fee comfortable in the water.
+Instructors should feel comfortable in the water in waders and be able to swim.